 Although simply reviewing the highlights in each lesson will give kids enough to write about on their Discovery Pack pages, outside resources (like a book, website, or atlas) give greater detail and may allow older kids to look at topics that the little ones skip, such as government, politics, war, and history.

 What outside resources can you use?

 An atlas is a very good option.
-Our preferred atlas is DK’s Geography of the World.
-This atlas lists countries grouped by their continents, similar to what Let’s Go Geography does.
+The curriculum gives the pages to read from DK’s Geography of the World, although any atlas that features individual countries, similar to what Let’s Go Geography does, will work well.

-A second option is to use the website link in the curriculum, or another approved website, to investigate further.
+A second option is to use the website link in the curriculum, or another geography website for kids, to investigate further.